active-logic/debug-chan/Readme.md

 Open the console via *Window > Activ > Prolog*; options:

+- *Enable logging* - uncheck to disable logging (scripts will be recompiled)
 - *Use selection* - only view logs for the active game object.
 - *History* - when checked, show the history; otherwise, only report the current frame (available while pausing).